PlaceholderAPI/PlaceholderAPI/docs/users/using-placeholders.md

+---
+description: User Guide on how to use placeholders in a plugin.
+---

 # Using Placeholders

 This page is intended for server owners or server staff who want to learn how to use placeholders in a plugin.